The U.S. Isn’t Ready for What’s About to Happen

 Aggressive steps are essential to protecting the public from a deadly virus.
 Last week, the World Health Organization assessed the fatality rate at a shocking 3.4 percent, much higher than previously believed.
 Early on, many American medical experts withheld judgment about the limited data coming out of China, but information from around the world has now confirmed how severe COVID-19 is and how rapidly it is spreading.
 As Dr. Margaret Bordeaux, my colleague at the Security and Global Health Project at Harvard’s Kennedy School, told me, “None of us want to be Chicken Little, but there is too much consistent data to not begin to rattle the cage pretty loudly.”

 Even if the United States were far more ready for COVID-19, the consequences could still be grievous.
 In my field, adequate preparation means having the plans, money, equipment, and expertise in place to avert all but a tiny percentage of the harms that might otherwise occur.
-Yet because of the nature of pandemics, even a level of preparation that looks robust to people in the homeland-security field could still fail to prevent thousands of deaths.
+Yet because of the nature of pandemics, even a level of preparation that looks robust to homeland-security experts could still fail to prevent thousands of deaths.

 I live in Massachusetts.
 During the Boston Marathon bombing in 2013, three people died at the finish line, as two homemade bombs ripped through the crowd of spectators.
 It was a tragedy for their families and the people of Boston.
 Nearly 300 other people were injured.
 Fortunately, the city has a large number of hospitals with excellent trauma centers and was therefore unusually well prepared for such an emergency.
 Some people were treated on the scene; 127 others—many of whom lost limbs—were transported to local hospitals.
 Not a single patient who survived the initial blast died.
 Was this good news?
 Unequivocally yes.
 The efforts of so many first responders and health professionals, and the public, saved those who might have otherwise died.
 But success is relative.
 That even careful preparations could still leave some people dead and others badly harmed is both a fact of life and appalling to accept.

-A threat as dire as the ne coronavirus exposes the weaknesses in our society and our politics.
+A threat as dire as the new coronavirus exposes the weaknesses in our society and our politics.
 If Americans could seek testing and care without worrying about co-pays or surprise bills, and if everyone who showed symptoms had paid sick leave, the United States could more easily slow the spread of COVID-19.
 But a crisis finds a nation as it is, not as its citizens wish it to be.

 The coronavirus—and the measures enacted to stop it—could quickly change the rhythms of Americans’ daily lives.
 The United States is seeing its first deaths, first emergency declarations, first school closings, first mandatory work-at-home policies.
 If the number of COVID-19 cases spikes quickly, hospitals could soon be deluged with patients seeking care.
 This is a predictable consequence of any epidemic, but few Americans’ personal experience gives them any reason to understand how disruptive these changes could be if the epidemic continues to worsen.